DGK-Law-and-Cognition-Lab/natureofreasonableness_crosscultural/index.md

 ## Paper Results

-All results is analyzed and in visualized `ReasonablenessMedians.Rmd`.
+All results is analyzed and in visualized `ReasonablenessMedians_072025.Rmd`.
 All paper results are included in the document.
-Knitted HTML document can be viewed `ReasonablenessMedians.html`, and can be accessed [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Code/R/ReasonablenessMedians.html) for your own viewing.
+Knitted HTML document can be viewed `ReasonablenessMedians_072025.html`, and can be accessed [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Code/R/ReasonablenessMedians_072025.html) for your own viewing.

 ## Software versions

 Analysis was performed in R version 4.2.2.

-R package versions are indicated in the knitted analysis file at `ReasonablenessMedians.html`.
+R package versions are indicated in the knitted analysis file at `ReasonablenessMedians_072025.html`.